Vertical wind turbines

 // Von Karman Vortex Effect

 The vortex street effect or vortex shedding effect was first described and mathematically formalised in 1911 by Theodore von Kármán, the genius of aviation.
 This effect is produced by lateral forces of the wind on an object immersed in a laminar flow.
 The wind flow creates a cyclic vortex pattern that can become an engineering challenge for slender structures such as towers, masts and chimneys.
-One such example is the collapse of the Tacoma Narrow bridge in 1940, USA.

 Although 2D simulations are very interesting to us, VIV is a 3D phenomenon.
 Interactions between vortices along the device have been described by other authors.
 Since we are dealing with a new technology, we need to create new models and confirm their validity.
 These 3D simulations are based on the Reynolds number , an important dimensionless quantity in fluid mechanics that is used to predict flow patterns in different flow situations